LouisBrunner/checks-action/README.md

 See [Check Runs API](https://developer.github.com/v3/checks/runs/#output-object) for more information

+### `output_text_description_file`

+_Optional_ Path to a file containing text which should be set as the `text_description` property of `output`'.
+Can contain plain text or markdown.

+Note that this will be ignored if `output` is not provided.
+When `output` is provided with a text_description, this input will take precedence and override it.

 ### `annotations`

 _Optional_ A JSON array (as a string) containing the annotations of your check, requires `output` to be included.